 Each week, Bankrate surveys experts in the mortgage field to see where they believe mortgage interest rates are headed.

-This week (June 13-June 19), 45 percent of the panelists believe mortgage rates will rise over the next week or so; 27 percent think rates will fall; and 27 percent believe rates will remain relatively unchanged (plus or minus 2 basis points).
+This week (July 18-24), none of the panelists believe mortgage rates will rise over the next week or so; 25 percent think rates will fall; and 75 percent believe rates will remain relatively unchanged (plus or minus 2 basis points).

 Calculate your monthly payment using Bankrate’s mortgage calculator.

 Read the comments and rate predictions of mortgage experts and Bankrate analysts below.

 Greg McBride, CFA